Search any product, brand, additive or restaurant — get instant halal status information from open-source data and official certification records.

 Get instant halal status: Halal, Haram, or Mushbooh (doubtful) — with detailed ingredient analysis.

-Make informed choices backed by certification data from official halal bodies worldwide.
+Make informed choices with data from Open Food Facts and official halal certification body records.

 Explore our complete halal verification database